Smart Screen Time for Super Speech Skills

 Research has found digital addiction to be a very real, global problem – to the point where scientists are now comparing it to severe addictions, such as drug use and gambling.
 Children and teenagers are most at risk.

 If children are becoming addicted to their digital worlds of fantasy, then it is our responsibility as parents, therapists, and teachers to create a stimulating reality that entices them to engage in non-digital activities so that they want to play, learn and, most importantly, communicate, and make connections.
 Every parent wants their child to live a meaningful life, and the key to creating this meaning is to foster meaningful relationships and a sense of purpose.

 How Speech Blubs Approaches Digital Addiction

-What makes Speech Blubs unique is that it was founded by 4 friends who all had speech impediments as children and attended speech therapy.
-All 4 of us pursued digital careers but aligned a few years ago with the mission of helping children speak.
+What makes Speech Blubs unique is that it was founded by four friends who all had speech impediments as children and attended speech therapy.
+All four of them pursued digital careers, but came together a few years ago with the mission of helping children speak.